-Students in the Pre-Health Core Studies and Specialized Studies Programs are eligible for Federal Stafford Loans.
+Students in the Pre-Health Programs are eligible for Federal Stafford Loans.
 Students must be registered at least half-time (two course units) for each semester of attendance.
-In summer, one course unit is considered half-time.
-The loan amounts for dependent and independent students are available on the Student Financial Services website (click on “Penn Plan,” then “Post-Baccalaureate”).
+In the summer, one course unit is considered half-time.

 The parents of dependent students may apply for a PLUS loan.
-Optional loans, such as the Penn Citi-Assist Program, may also be available.
-(Eligibility is for one year only.)
+Optional or alternative loans may also be available.